Network-Aware Optimization of Distributed Learning for Fog Computing: Optimization Model Analysis

-In hierarchical scenarios, more powerful edge servers will likely always have sufficient capacity $C_i(t)$ to handle all offloaded data -- thus satisfying the assumptions in Theorem~\ref{thm:unconstrained} -- and they will likely have lower computing costs $c_i(t)$ when compared to other devices.
-Theorem~\ref{thm:unconstrained} indicates that, with a linear error cost, sensors would then offload their data to the edge servers, unless the cost of offloading the data exceeds the difference in computing costs.
-In Section~\ref{sec:implementation}, we will see from our experiments with our Raspberry Pi testbed that the network cost occasionally exceeds the savings in computing cost from offloading to more powerful devices.
-In such cases devices process or discard their data instead of offloading it.
+In hierarchical scenarios, more powerful edge servers will likely always have sufficient capacity to handle all offloaded data, and they will likely have lower computing costs when compared to other devices.
+If the cost of discarding is linear, then from Theorem~\ref{thm:unconstrained}, sensors offload their data to the edge servers, unless the cost of offloading exceeds the difference in computing costs.
+We show in Section~\ref{sec:implementation} that the network cost can exceed the savings from offloading to more powerful devices; in such cases, devices process or discard their data instead.

-When the cost of discarding data is nonlinear, the optimal solution is less intuitive: it may be optimal to discard fractions of data if the reduction in error is not worth the additional cost of processing.
-Formally, in the case of a hierarchical topology, we have the following result: \begin{theorem}[Data movement with nonlinear error costs] Suppose that $n$ devices with identical, constant processing costs $c_j(t) = c$ and data generation rates $D_j(t) = D$ can offload their data to a single edge server, indexed as $n + 1$.
-Further assume that there are no resource constraints, that $c > c_{n + 1}$, that the costs $c_{ij}(t) = c_t$ of transmitting to the server are identical and constant, and that the discard cost is given by $f_{i}(t)L(w_i(t)) = \gamma / \sqrt{G_i(t)}$ as in Lemma~\ref{lem:iid}.
-Then, letting $s$ denote the fraction of data offloaded, for $D$ sufficiently large, the optimal amount of data discarded as a function of $s$ is
+When the cost of discarding is nonlinear, the optimal solution is less intuitive: it may be optimal to discard data if the additional processing cost outweighs the expected error reduction.
+If we consider multiple heterogeneous devices with static processing costs and data generation rates, each connected to a more powerful edge server over the same wireless network (and thus assumed with the same connectivity costs), we can find a closed form solution to our original optimization: \begin{theorem}[Data movement with nonlinear error costs] Suppose that $n$ devices with static processing costs $c_i(t) = c_i$ and data generation rates $D_i(t) = D_i$ can offload to an edge server, indexed as $n + 1$.
+Assume that there are no resource constraints, $c_i > c_{n + 1}$, the costs $c_{ij}(t) = c_t$ of transmitting to the server are identical and constant, and the discard cost is given by $f_{i}(t)L(w_i(t)) = \gamma / \sqrt{G_i}$ as in Lemma~\ref{lem:iid}.
+Then, letting $s_i$ denote the fraction of data offloaded for node $i$, for $D_i$ sufficiently large, the optimal amount of data discarded is